 And to go along with my love of black and white, I recently found this fabulous tilting umbrella for our back patio.

 UPDATE: I recently re-painted this porch in a checkerboard pattern.
 Check it out because I love the change so much.
+Also, check out how this porch looks after the first winter and how to clean a painted concrete patio or porch.

 Would you consider painting your porch in a bold stripe and do you like the porch as much as I do?